Vesta (mythology): Origin

-According to tradition, worship of Vesta in Italy began in Lavinium, the mother-city of Alba Longa and the first settlement by the Trojan refugees, after their flight from Troy's destruction, led there by Aeneas and guided by Venus.
-From Lavinium, the worship of Vesta was transferred to Alba Longa; a belief evident in the custom of Roman magistrates going to Lavinium, when appointed to higher office, and offering sacrifice both to Vesta, and the household gods of the Roman state, known as Penates, whose images were kept in Vesta's temple.
-Alongside those household gods was Vesta, whom the Roman poet refers to as Vesta Iliaca (Vesta of Troy).
-Vesta's sacred hearth was also named Ilaci foci (the hearth of Troy).
+According to tradition, worship of Vesta in Italy began in Lavinium, the mother-city of Alba Longa and the first settlement by the Trojan refugees after their flight from Troy's destruction, led there by Aeneas and guided by Venus.
+It was believed that from Lavinium, the worship of Vesta was transferred to Alba Longa, a belief evident in the custom of Roman magistrates going to Lavinium, when appointed to higher office, and offering sacrifice both to Vesta and the household gods of the Roman state known as Penates, whose images were kept in Vesta's temple.
+Alongside those household gods was Vesta, whom the Roman poet refers to as Vesta Iliaca ("Vesta of Ilium/Troy").
+Vesta's sacred hearth was also named Iliaci foci ("hearth of Ilium/Troy").

 Worship of Vesta, like the worship of many gods, originated in the home, but in Roman historical tradition, it became an established cult of state during the reign of either Romulus, or Numa Pompilius (sources disagree, but most say Numa).
 The priestesses of Vesta, known as Vestal Virgins, administered her temple and sustained its sacred fire.
-The existence of Vestal Virgins in Alba Longa is connected with early Roman traditions, for the mother of Romulus' and Remus, Silvia was a priestess of Vesta, impregnated by either Mars or Hercules.
+The existence of Vestal Virgins in Alba Longa is connected with early Roman traditions, for the mother of Romulus and Remus, Rhea Silvia, was a priestess of Vesta, impregnated by either Mars or Hercules.